Alain Péréa

 Alain Péréa (born 5 June 1971) is a French politician of La République En Marche!
 (LREM) who was elected to the French National Assembly on 18 June 2017, representing the department of Aude.

 Political career

-In parliament, Péréa serves on the Committee on Sustainable Development.
+In parliament, Péréa served on the Committee on Sustainable Development.
 In July 2019, he announced his candidacy to succeed Barbara Pompili the committee’s chair; in an internal vote, he lost against Pompili.

-In addition to his committee assignments, Péréa is part of the French-Croatian Parliamentary Friendship Group and the French delegation to the Parliamentary Assembly of the Union for the Mediterranean.
-He also co-chairs the Hunting and Territories group.
+In addition to his committee assignments, Péréa was part of the French-Croatian Parliamentary Friendship Group and the French delegation to the Parliamentary Assembly of the Union for the Mediterranean.
+He also co-chaired the Hunting and Territories group.

+Péréa ran for re-election in the 2022 legislative elections but was defeated in the second round by Frédéric Falcon of the National Rally.